 The distinction can be further muddied by the fact that CBD oil is blended with a CBD carrier oil rather than the finished product being oily in itself, and one of these carriers is actually hemp seed oil.
 That means you might end up with a product that is technically both CBD oil and hemp oil.
 However, the products have wholly different purposes.

 Hemp oil is primarily taken for its nutritional value.
 It's particularly rich in two essential fatty acids as mentioned above, but it also contain a high level of protein, vitamin E, and several other minerals.
 Alongside its dietary uses, it also won’t get you high because it contains none of the psychotropic THC.

 CBD oil, whilst also non-psychotropic, is focused primarily on the effects of cannabinoids.
 In broad and full spectrum products, the premise is built on the entourage effect - namely, that CBD has a stronger effect when ingested alongside its natural partners from the hemp plant.

-We also understand that CBD oil interacts with our body in a fundamentally different way than hemp oil.
+We also understand that CBD oils interact with our body in a fundamentally different way than hemp oils.
 Our body actually produces its own cannabinoids internally, in a network known as the endocannabinoid system.
 When we ingest cannabinoids, they actually work to support this existing series of cannabinoids and receptors, helping promote balance throughout the body.